Skip to content

 By default, each namespace with @service decorator will be generated as a root client.
 The name for that client will be the namespace name concatenating Client as suffix.

-Other nested namespacess and interfaces of each root client will be generated as operation groups with hierarchy.
+Other sub namespaces and interfaces of each root client will be generated as operation groups with hierarchy.

-The root client’s namespace will follow the namespace decorated with @service.
-If an operation group comes from a nested namespace, it will follow that namespace.
-If it comes from a nested interface, it will follow the namespace to which the interface belongs.
+The root client’s SDK namespace will follow the namespace decorated with @service.
+If an operation group comes from a sub namespace, its SDK namespace will follow that namespace.
+If it comes from a interface, its SDK namespace will follow the namespace which the interface belongs to.

 Different language’s code generator will have different way to organize clients and operation groups.
 Please refer the following examples.